scotthelm/fencepost/README.md

 `<your app>/config/initializers/fencepost.rb`.

+You can re-run the initializer at any time.
+You will be asked if you want to overwrite the existing config.
+"Y" will force an overwrite of the file, and you will need to re-comment out any attributes you want to remove by default.

 ### Default Configuration

 The yaml map is where you can edit the allowable attributes for your models.
 In